Bottom line: The major religions without exception ask us to be mindful about our stewardship of the planet.

 Hindu theology’s biocentrism informs many of the concepts that make it an environmentally conscious belief system.
 Most notably, karma—and the promise of reincarnation—forces Hindus to critically confront how they interact with the world.
 O.P.
 Dwivedi, Indian environmental policy scholar and author of Human Responsibility and the Environment: A Hindu Perspective, writes that because Hinduism instructs that “a person may come back as an animal or a bird,” in the next life, Hindus need to have respect for both the animals around them and the ecosystem in which they live.
 This “reverence” for other animals, as Dwivedi calls it, stems from not only the karmic belief that they could end up as animals in a next life but also the concept of ahimsa, or non-violence.

-In Hindu scriptures, the concept of Ahimsa is frequently brought up as a way to please God and avoid the accumulation of bad Karma.
-For most, Ahimsa means avoiding meat consumption.
+In Hindu scriptures, the concept of ahimsa is frequently referenced as a way to please God and avoid the accumulation of bad karma.
+For most, ahimsa means avoiding meat consumption.
 In the Vishnu Purana (3,8,15), Hindus are reminded of their non-hierarchical stance among the animal kingdom:

 "God, Kesava, is pleased with a person who does not harm or destroy other non-speaking creatures or animals."

-Through the concepts of dharma, ahimsa, and karma, Hinduism instructs its followers about their duty to live harmoniously with the earth, leading true believers to an environmentally conscious lifestyle.
+Through the concepts of dharma, ahimsa, and karma, Hinduism instructs its followers to live harmoniously with Earth, leading true believers to an environmentally conscious lifestyle.

 "Eat and drink: But waste not by excess, for Allah loveth not the wasters."